-Upon the direction of the Logistics Section Chief and/or Deputy Logistics Section Chief, the Logistics Section and supporting Units will begin demobilization of the LSC and/or staging site(s), as required.
+Upon the direction of the Logistics Section Chief, the Logistics Section and supporting Units will begin demobilization of the LSC and/or staging site(s), as required.
 These actions can be utilized in anticipation of an event coming to conclusion or the shifting of priorities due to changes in restoration needs.
 While performing demobilization actions, or shortly thereafter, the Logistics Section will review and aim to replenish inventory levels depleted during restoration operations.
 The Logistics Section will also coordinate demobilization protocols with the Planning Section Unit Leader and corresponding Demobilization Unit.